Away With The Steiners

 Dinner in Bani Khalid village and a very serious cricket match between Bangladesh and Pakistan.

-Wadi Shab is located in the Al Sharqiyah region of Oman, less than 2 hours drive from Muscat.
+Wadi Shab is located in the Al Sharqiyah Region of Oman.
+It is less than 2 hours drive from Muscat.

 Distance-wise from the main road however, Wadi Al Shab is a bit more of a trek to get to.
 It even includes a short boat ride to get to the start of the walk.